Efficient Trotter-Suzuki Schemes for Long-time Quantum Dynamics: Practical framework improvement

-where we combined the parameters $c_{i}$ and $d_{i}$ due to their symmetric properties.
-In \Cref{fig:origin_err} we plot these two quantities against each other in order to compare the found minima of the leading-order error $\textrm{Err}_{6}$.
+Here we present the observation on the order $n = 6$ schemes at $q = 14$ cycles, for which we compute the leading-order error $\textrm{Err}_{6}$ similarly to~\eqref{eq:order_error}.
+We compare this to the distance from the origin $\bar{x}$ as defined in Eq.~\eqref{eq:origin} of each scheme in order to understand how the two quantities impact the practical performance.
+In \Cref{fig:origin_err} we plot these two quantities against each other for all minima found in the optimization.
 Because we only examined schemes above some efficiency $\textrm{Eff}_{6}$, we produce a cutoff on the higher end of $\textrm{Err}_{6}$.
 There also appears to be a minimal $\bar{x}_{\textrm{min}}$, which is believed to exist due to the properties of higher order schemes, constraining a certain number of parameters $c_{i}$ and $d_{i}$ to negative values.
 We highlight the $\textrm{Err}_{6}$ global minimum and the $1^{\textrm{st}}$ local minimum, which is also our recommended $6^{\textrm{th}}$ order scheme (see \Cref{tab:recommened14}).
 The two schemes have a similar leading-order error $\textrm{Err}_{6}$, but different distance from the origin $\bar{x}$.
 The $1^{\textrm{st}}$ local minimum is closer to the origin than the global minimum, and thus performs better in practice.

-We performed more numerical experiments on schemes with $q = 14$ cycles and computed the accumulated experimental error $\Delta_{n}^{\textrm{exp}}$~\eqref{eq:Frobenius} for the Heisenberg XXZ model, and propose an improvement to our framework.
+We performed more numerical experiments on schemes with $q = 14$ cycles and computed the accumulated experimental error $\Delta_{n}^{\textrm{exp}}$~\eqref{eq:Frobenius} for the Heisenberg XXZ model in the global ordering $S^{(3)}$, and propose an improvement to our framework.
 Motivated by the origin point constraint, we combine the leading error $\textrm{Err}_{6}$ and the distance from the origin point $\bar{x}$~\eqref{eq:origin},

 where we introduce a ratio $r \in [0, 1]$ between the two terms.
 Comparing the theoretical error~\eqref{eq:theo_err} at three different values of the ratio $r$ to the experimental error we find some interesting results as seen in \Cref{fig:Err_comp}.
 In the limit without the additional term $r = 0.0$, where we expected a linear correlation at first, we find a noticeable discrepancy between the two errors.
 Here we can also clearly see how the global minimum performs much worse than the first local minimum of the $\textrm{Err}_{6}$ error function.
 The sudden cutoff also occurs here due to the exclusion of schemes that fall below our efficiency threshold.
 Turning on the extra term with the ratio $r$, we can see the correlation between errors improve, which can be seen better through an animation found at~\cite{markomalezic_2026_18347430}.
 Observing this, it turns out that there exists a sweet spot around $r_{\rho} = 1.43 \times 10^{-6}$, where the linear correlation is maximal.
 This value can be obtained by minimizing the Pearson correlation coefficient $\rho$,